grafana/mimir/docs/configuration/arguments.md

   This uses iterators to execute query, as opposed to fully materialising the series in memory, and fetches multiple results per loop.

-- `-querier.ingester-streaming`

-  Use streaming RPCs to query ingester, to reduce memory pressure in the ingester.

 - `-querier.iterators`

   This is similar to `-querier.batch-iterators` but less efficient.